-When Call agents objectively listen to and evaluate their calls, if they find an issue, they don't get defensive.
+When Call Agents objectively listen to and evaluate their calls, if they find an issue, they don't get defensive.
 It is this looking at the call and their actions and seeing the real picture without being defensive that is the key to progress.
 Paying attention to the call without any defensive responses makes them analyse their call handling skills in detail, and it motivates them to make the changes needed to improve those skills.

-Call agents finally realise what they are doing wrong and start being less defensive.
+Call Agents finally realise what they are doing wrong and start being less defensive.
 This realisation leads to them changing their habits and seeking ways to improve their call handling skills.
-Agents realize that they are improving and become happier and because they are happier than they were they continue seeking to improve.
+Agents realize that they are improving and become happier, and because they are happier than they were they continue seeking to improve.
 That is the revolving circle each Contact center needs.

 Creating bebexs has taken a lot of time, effort and money.
 So, of course, we are going to charge you for it, but it will cost you only a fraction of its development cost.

-bebexs enables you to quickly set up an effective quality assurance system in a Contact center. bebexs encourages Agents to recognise areas of their call handling that need improving and to seek to improve them.
+bebexs enables you to quickly set up an effective quality assurance system in a Contact Centre. bebexs encourages Agents to recognise areas of their call handling that need improving and to seek to improve them.
 The bebexs call evaluation software is cloud-based and delivered as a service, avoiding a large upfront investment and painful hardware and software implementation.